- HOW IT WORKS

 Graham Hill - President

 Graham has been the President of eGo CarShare since 2004.
 His interest in clean urban transportation runs into many areas.
 An electric vehicle company first employed him in 1996 before he started ZENN with some Canadian partners in 2001.
-He started 21 Wheels in 1997 with a genearl methodology towards cleaner urban options.
+In 1997, Graham started 21 Wheels with a general methodology towards cleaner urban options.
 While operating in this space he has worked with many new technologies and forms of mobility including Neighborhood Electric Vehicles, Segways, CarShare, BikeShare, electric bikes and urban rail.
-He also is the President of to other non-profits: Denver Electric Vehicle Council and Arborway Railroad.
-He is married to Cathy and has two daughters Peyton and Lexie Bowe.
+He is the President of two other non-profits: Denver Electric Vehicle Council and Arborway Railroad, and is currently working as a founder of Swift Tram, a suspended monorail company based in Boulder, CO.
+Graham is married to Cathy and has two daughters Peyton and Lexie Bowe.

 Daniel Ziskin - Vice President (Interim Secretary)